torch_geometric.data

 Defines the attributes of a

-implementations can define a different ordering by overridingTensorAttr.__init__()
+FeatureStoreimplementations can define a different ordering by overridingTensorAttr.__init__().- is_set(key: str) bool[source]

 Whether an attribute is set in